Planning Permission for Containers in Eastbourne

 You may need planning permission for a shipping container in Eastbourne if any of the following apply:

-• The container remains in place for more than 28 days
+• The container remains in place for more than 28 consecutive days

-• It is used for business, commercial, or residential purposes
+• It is used for business, commercial, office, retail, or residential purposes

-• It is positioned in a front garden, driveway, or another visible location
+• It is positioned in a front garden, driveway, forecourt, or other visible location

-• The site is within a conservation area or near listed buildings
+• The site is within a conservation area or close to listed buildings

-• The container connects to utilities such as electricity, water, or drainage
+• The container is connected to electricity, water, drainage, heating, or telecommunications

 Contact Eastbourne Borough Council

-To verify whether permission is required or to submit an application, contact the Eastbourne Borough Council planning team:
+To confirm whether planning permission is required or to discuss an application, contact Eastbourne Borough Council:

 • Phone: 01323 410000